scarlosteixeira/react-weather/weather-app/src/README.md

   }, [location])// if the location changes
 ```

-The SearchBar component, uses the react-select-async-paginate.
+The SearchBar component uses the react-select-async-paginate.
 The search bar is used to searching for a city fetched from the GeoDB Cities API, and when a city is selected, the latitude and longitude of the city is passed to the OnSearchChange function, and the weatherFetch function is called, to fetch the weather data of the selected city.

-I used some props of the async-paginate component, to get the data from the API as options and to handle user input from search bar.
+I used some props of the async-paginate component, to get the data from the API as options and to handle user input from the search bar.

 * The **loadOptions** will call the API and return an object with two keys: value and label.
 The label has the name of the city and the country code, this label will be displayed in the search bar.
 The value has the latitude and longitude of the city, this value will be passed throug the handleOnChange function and assigned to the onSearchChange prop, that is a function for fetching data from OpenWeather API.